2.1.8. Active CTI engine

 • To modify the engine parameters

-The management interface is described in `Active CTI` screen.
+The management interface is described in the `Active CTI` screen.

-The procedure is described in Setting up the Active CTI engine.
+The procedure is described in the Setting up the Active CTI engine.

 The general procedure for analyzing alerts is described in Using of NDR dashboards.

-The specific procedure for analyzing Active CTI alerts is described in the Analysing the Active CTI alerts.
+The specific procedure for analyzing Active CTI alerts is described in the Analyzing the Active CTI alerts.